Working with Advisees

 • Communicate the post-graduation return on investment.
 Technological priorities and modes of operation change constantly.
 Employers want adaptable and creative thinkers, not narrow ones.
 Encourage students to begin thinking about marketing themselves with WSU’s undergraduate learning outcomes in mind.

 • Prioritize student interest and discovery over scheduling convenience.
 Discuss with students their interests and goals.
 What are they curious about?
 What social, philosophical, scientific, or technological issues do they care about?
 Are there particular skills they wish to develop further that are not tied to any particular major?
-Help them build a UCORE plan with these answers at the center.
+Help them build a UCORE plan with these answers at the center and to make room for interesting things.

 • Empower students to take ownership over their learning.
 UCORE offers a scaffolded set of skills and areas of knowledge.
 It is in large part up to students to chart courses that help them reach their intellectual goals.
 But they have to know that that is possible.